rabbitverse-commits/CIS185-THE-NEWER-ONE-/Week 2 assignment/README.md

 Pasted notes from first assignment and commented them out for reference purposes only.
 Will need to replace figure image examples with my own images.

+Notes for tomorrow:
+-Copy letter for letter needed elements.
+Refer to readings.
+-Read about Flexbox and Grid and decide how you want to impliment them.
+-Will need to comment out code and hope that it'll be enough for now.
+Will work on it after turning it in though to try and make code that ACTUALLY WORKS.

 Assignment notes here:
 Project Requirements: